lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/Concepts/Introduction to Loops.md

 In the same way, we can use a loop to have a computer repeat an instruction – or a block of multiple instructions – more than once.
 ## Creating a loop

-To make a function in Swift Playgrounds, just begin typing the keyword `for`, and then press the **Return** key to use autocomplete:
+To make a loop in Swift Playgrounds, just begin typing the keyword `for`, and then press the **Return** key to use autocomplete:

 ![[Screenshot 2023-09-21 at 1.15.51 PM.png]]